NerTzhuLz/PhoenixBot/README.md

 ## Roadmap
 ### Project Noticeboard
 * ~~Generally refactor create command~~
-* Change create command to check for 1/4 etc. on every line
+* Change create command to check for 1/4 etc. usage
+    * Ask for suggestions?
     * If it appears anywhere in the text, use 1/4 parsing
-    * Otherwise use per-line parsing, add it to the end of each line
+    * Otherwise use per-line parsing, add 1/4 to the end of each line
 * Post 1 message per squad
     * Add some kind of override for people who want to add extra messages?
         * e.g. ++create -i Need someone else to host... (message as usual)
         * Would add some kind of info text to each squad, instead of splitting it off from them
+        * Alternatively, any line beginning with -i becomes the info message for every squad below that (until another is reached)
-* Create library function for closing squad
+* Create library function for closing squad (Makes things a lot easier for me)
     * When squad closed, remove message
+    * Actually find everywhere that closes squads and use it
 * Close full squads
+    * Library function for filled squads?
+Think it only appears twice
     * When filled, duplicate the squad text into the filled message
 * Change recruiting commands to work in any channel
     * Mostly just making it so they find messages in "recruiting" instead of in the same channel as themselves
-* Make channels for "recruiting squads" and "recruiting chat"
+* Configure for "recruiting squads" and "recruiting chat"
     * Squads is just a list of open squads.
 Commands can be used, but all messages are deleted
         * Have a notice at the top saying how to join squads to replace the current reminder text
     * Chat is how it is currently, without host messages
         * Filled squad messages include the host message
+### Project Cleanup
 * Commands for admins to close all or any squad
 * Timed closing
 * Add a remake command - ++remake ID @players